Conflict of Heroes: Awakening the Bear!

-Conflict of Heroes: Awakening the Bear! is a board wargame published by Academy Games in 2008 that simulates squad- and platoon-level combat on the Eastern Front in 1941–42 during the German invasion of the Soviet Union during World War II.
+Conflict of Heroes: Awakening the Bear! is a board wargame published by Academy Games in 2008 that simulates squad-level and platoon-level combat on the Eastern Front in 1941–42 during the German invasion of the Soviet Union during World War II.
 The game won several industry awards, and was the first in a series of games in the Conflict of Heroes series.

 Description

 Conflict of Heroes: Awakening the Bear! is a tactical two-player wargame in which one player controls German forces and the other player controls Soviet defenders.
 The ten included scenarios represent the pivotal points in various battles.
 There are also rules for three- and four-player scenarios, as well as rules for solitaire play.